 Give us a call!

-Talk with one of our staff to brainstorm your project and begin developing a suitable approach.
+Contact us to brainstorm your project and begin developing a suitable approach.
 If you already have a well-developed project idea you might skip to step two.

 Once we have finalized a research proposal with you, we will try and match it to a suitable student or other researcher.
-There is no guarantee of a match, but our experience shows that Trent students are engaged and passionate about community-based research.
+There is no guarantee of a match, but our experience shows that our students are engaged and passionate about community-based research.

 Get a sense of research projects underway